MammaGula/DogsAdoptionService/README.md

 ### Notes

 - The default connection string uses LocalDB and creates the `DogAdoptionDb` database.
-- README screenshots or diagrams can be placed in the root `images/` folder and linked here with relative paths.
 - Dog images are loaded from `DogsAdoptionService/wwwroot/Images/`.

 ## About